edwardbryant/Time-Travel-Trivia-Quiz/README.md

 ##### findQuestion()

+This function determines a new previously unasked question to present to the user.
+It calls pickQuestion (see below) to randomly get a possible question and calls wasAsked (see below) to determine if it was already asked.
+If a question was already asked the function rpeatedly calls pickQuestion until it finds one that has not been used.

 ##### pickQuestion()

+This question randomly selects a question from the JSON object quiz_questions and assigns that question's number to the num var.

 ##### wasAsked()

-This function takes the ...
+This function looks at the num var (the number of a possible question to ask) and checks prior_questions (i.e., the list of previously asked questions) to determine if the question was already asked.
+The function returns a boolean true/false value.

 ##### loadQuestion()

+This function takes the question number in num var and presents the content in the quiz_questions object to the user.

 ##### correct(user_answer)

-This function takes the int representing the user's answer and returns true or false if it matches the correct answer to the current question.
+This function takes the user_answer (a int representing the option the user selected) and returns true or false if it matches the correct answer to the current question.

 ##### updateScore()